Future Library project: History

 One thousand certificates entitling the holder to the full 100-work anthology when published in 2114 are being sold by the artist's galleries: Ingleby Gallery (Edinburgh), James Cohan Gallery (New York) and Parafin (London).
-Initially sold for £625, the price increased to £800 in 2017.
+Initially sold for £625, the price increased to £800 in 2017 and subsequently higher.
 The certificates, double-sided and printed on hand-made paper (also made from the original trees felled for the project), depict a cross section of a tree with 100 tree-rings symbolising the time period for the project.